 If the time limit to sue on the old debt expired under your state's statute of limitations, that does not mean that a creditor or bill collector must stop contacting you about it.
 They can ask you to pay the debt.
 They just can't sue you—or threaten to sue you—for it.

 If a debt collector contacts you about an old, time-barred debt, be very careful in what you say to the bill collector.
 If you say or sign anything that might be considered an acknowledgement of the validity of the debt (meaning, you agree that you owe that debt even if the statute of limitations to sue has expired), then you may have revived, waived, or extended the statute of limitations.
 Or, if you make an agreement with that bill collector to pay the old debt, then you also may revive, waive or extend the statute of limitations.
-For more information, read Nolo's article What Should You Do if a Collector Tries to Collect a Time-Barred Debt?
+(For more information, see What Should You Do if a Collector Tries to Collect a Time-Barred Debt?)

-If you are unsure whether the debt has expired under your state's statute of limitations, and you ask the debt collector if that debt is time-barred, the FDCPA requires that the collector tell the truth.
-If the debt is time-barred, but the debt collector has threatened to sue you or take other legal action to pressure you into settling that debt, then it may have violated the FDCPA; the FDCPA prohibits debt collectors from threatening legal action on a time-barred debt.
-For more information, read Nolo's article Illegal Debt Collection Practices.
+If you're unsure whether the debt has expired under your state's statute of limitations, and you ask the debt collector if that debt is time-barred—the Fair Debt Collection Practices Act (FDCPA) requires that the collector tell the truth.
+If the debt is time-barred, but the debt collector has threatened to sue you or take other legal action to pressure you into settling that debt, then it might have violated the FDCPA; the FDCPA prohibits debt collectors from threatening legal action on a time-barred debt.

-If you are contacted about an old, time-barred debt, you should take a look at your credit report.
+If you're contacted about an old, time-barred debt, you should take a look at your credit report.
 Often, bill collectors or creditors report negative information about the debt as if it's recent information.
-This might be a violation of the Fair Credit Reporting Act. to learn more about this often-illegal practice, see Debt Buyers & Your Credit Report.
+This might be a violation of the Fair Credit Reporting Act.
+(To learn more about this often-illegal practice, see Debt Buyers & Your Credit Report.)